Neighbors oppose location of McHenry County solar panels

 Leaders from three surrounding towns are among those who have voiced opposition to the project.
 May said it's the right idea, but the wrong place for it.

 "I'm not against solar if they put it on land where it's got no value.
-This is primes farmland," said neighbor Walter Bruhn.
+This is prime farmland," said neighbor Walter Bruhn.

 "Despite the opponents, we would like to be a part of McHenry County.
 We'd like to be a part of the community," Novack said.